-1.2.1 Meaning of Reading Comprehension
+Meaning of Reading Comprehension

-The meaning of the term reading comprehension is the ability to read a text, process it and understand its meaning.
+Reading comprehension means the ability to read a text, process it and understand its meaning.
 In reading comprehension, readers use complex cognitive skills to understand what they have read.
-Hence, the ultimate goal of reading is reading comprehension.
+Hence, the ultimate goal of reading is comprehension.
 It requires the ability to integrate text information with the knowledge of reader and finally results in the elaboration of mental representation.
 In short, reading comprehension is an intentional, active, interactive process that occurs before, during and after a person reads a particular piece of writing.